mdoege/triadex-muse/README.md

 ## Triadex Muse

-Python implementation of the 1971 [Triadex Muse](https://en.wikipedia.org/wiki/Triadex_Muse) by Edward Fredkin and Marvin Minsky, a pioneering music synthesizer.
+This is a Python implementation of the 1971 [Triadex Muse](https://en.wikipedia.org/wiki/Triadex_Muse) by Edward Fredkin and Marvin Minsky, a pioneering music synthesizer.
+The only prerequisite required is an audio player that can play raw audio samples.

 ### How the Muse works